AusOpenTech/makingAPlan/README.md

 It has been another disappointing year for the Australian tech community, and I feel that we need a new strategy.

-Taiwan’s Sunflower movement opened in 2014 when the pro-unification Kuomintang Party signed a secret “Service and Trade agreement” with the Chinese Communist Party, and a group of Taiwanese students and technologists stormed the parliament and stopped them ratifying it.
+Taiwan’s Sunflower movement opened in 2014 when the pro-unification Kuomintang Party signed a secret “Service and Trade agreement” with the Chinese Communist Party, and a group of Taiwanese students and technologists conducted a nonviolent walk-in, occupied the parliament and talked them out of ratifying it.
 Since then, it has developed into a wonderful [example of how democracy and technology fit together](https://g0v.tw/manifesto/en/).
 They build software that strengthens their democracy, improves human rights, and actively involves citizens in decisions so they can [“live democracy day by day.”](https://twitter.com/audreyt/status/1309396603652902912?s=20)

-**Added note, given the appalling situation in the US today (Jan 7) - I am absolutely not advocating literally storming the Parliament or otherwise undermining democracy.
+**Added note, given the appalling situation in the US today (Jan 7) - I am absolutely not advocating literally or physically taking over the Parliament or otherwise undermining democracy.
 This is about using technology to enhance and protect Australia's democracy.**

 Here in Australia, the complete exclusion of Australians with technical knowledge from decision-making and development of public technology is so normalised that the minister in charge of digital transformation can get away with describing as a “sovereign Australian app” a system that was ported from Singaporean code, improved with some tricks from the UK, uses completely secret server-side algorithms probably from the Boston Consulting Group, stores detailed information about Australians on the Amazon cloud, and didn’t work when Australians needed it.